Filmmaking

 2. Audibility (5pts)

-Is dialogue audible?
+Is dialogue clear and audible?

 • Post Production (25 pts)